sam22ridhi/TraffiTrack/README.md

 We would like to acknowledge the contributions of various open-source libraries and communities that have made this project possible.

 ---

-Feel free to customize any part of the README according to your preferences!